CIR goes ahead with buybacks of its own ordinary shares

-To date, the company holds 71.4 million of its own shares, accounting for 6.5 percent of its share capital.
+As of today, the company holds 71.6 million of its own shares, accounting for 6.5 percent of its share capital.

 By Giuseppe Fabio Ciccomascolo, Alliance News senior reporter